 Way back in January, after I had finished my Valentine’s Furry Tales mouse, I started on a new mouse but never took a picture of it or blogged about it.
-I didn’t get very far when I had to set it aside to deal with Girl Scout cookie season, catching up on work after taking a vacation at Christmas, and more health issues.
+I didn’t get very far when I had to set it aside to deal with Girl Scout cookie season, catching up on things after Christmas, and more health issues.
 But this weekend I decided to see if I could get any work done on it.
-I did take a picture to mark my starting point, and was able to work for about 20-30 minutes at a time, several times for two days.
+I did take a picture to mark my starting point, and was able to work for about 20 minutes at a time, several times.

 This is what I started with.
 Not much, eh?
 The green 28 count fabric seemed like a good choice at the time (I know, it appears brown in the photos).
 Now, not so much.
 I really wish I had stitched this on plain white aida.
 The green and white floss is proving very trying on my eyesight!

 Can you tell what theme this mouse will be?

 I’m stitching this one in a hoop, which I never do.
 Generally my left hand is not needed during stitching because I use a lap frame, but all of my scroll rods have other projects on them (and this was quite a small piece of fabric anyway).
 Between holding the hoop and looking down at the pattern and project, I can’t get in more than 20 minutes of stitching at a time, but I am pleased with how much progress I made on this little guy.
 I’d love to find a type of frame that not only lets me stitch hands free, but also allows me to look straight ahead while stitching instead of having to bend my neck down.
 If you have ever come across something like that, let me know!